-This Privacy Notice describes Auriga’s policies and practices regarding its collection and use of your personal data and sets out your privacy rights.
+This Privacy Notice describes the policies and practices regarding the collection and use of your personal information when applying for a United Utilities Trust Fund (UUTF) grant or award and sets out your data protection rights.

 We understand that you are aware of and care about your own personal privacy interests, and we take that seriously.